berdandy/GMParty/README.md

 ## What is it?

-The GMParty is a casual online gathering of analog-only game developers that provide support, collaboration, and offers an opportunity to form new alliances and partnerships.
+The gmparty is a casual online gathering of analog-only game developers that provide support, collaboration, and offers an opportunity to form new alliances and partnerships.
 By that, I mean we get together, talk about games we are developing, help each other with ideas and suggestions, and/or just listen.
 I reserve the right to bring out the cheerleading pom-poms.

 ## Why is it?